Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 rcctl enable dhcp6leased
 dhcp6leased -d
 ```
+Recall from above that we configured `/etc/hostname.ix1` with `inet6 autoconf`.
+Therefore, `dhcp6leased` is called on `ix1`.

 You should see something like:

 ```
 ...prefix delegation #1 2600:4040:AAAA:BBBB::/56 received on ix1 from server ...
 ```

 Stop `dhcp6leased` (Ctrl+C) and start it normally:
 ```sh
 rcctl start dhcp6leased
 ```
-Having negotiated the lease, `dhcp6leased` writes the prefix to `/var/db/dhcp6leased/ix0`
+Having negotiated the lease, `dhcp6leased` writes the prefix to `/var/db/dhcp6leased/ix1`
 ## 6. Send GUA to `ix0`:  (IPv6)

-Start `slaacd` to read `/var/db/dhcp6leased/ix0` and assign a GUA derived from the prefix to ix0:
+Start `slaacd` to read `/var/db/dhcp6leased/ix1` and assign a GUA derived from the prefix within that file to ix0:
 ```sh
 rcctl enable slaacd
 rcctl start slaacd